Anatomical position

 Active infections

-Ways to progress an therapeutic approach
+Ways to progress therapeutic activities

 Exercise progression is the process of making an exercise more challenging over time.
 It’s a key part of any training routine that helps you maintain and improve your fitness level.
 Below are ways in which a therapist can progress exercise over a period of time.